Why the Detroit Red Wings Need to Manipulate the Salary Cap

 Yzerman could also hold off until the offseason to manipulate the salary cap.
 Then, he’ll have a better grasp of how much he’ll need to pay his restricted free agents.
 The contracts of Daley, Green, Howard, and Jonathan Ericsson will also be coming off the books, opening up more space for Yzerman to work with.

-Personal finance expert Dave Ramsay once said, “You must gain control over your money or the lack of it will forever control you.”
+Personal finance expert Dave Ramsey once said, “You must gain control over your money or the lack of it will forever control you.”
 The same can be said about cap space; can the Red Wings gain control?